brung/ios_yelp/README.md

 Build a Yelp search app

-Time Spent: 3 hours
+Time Spent: 5 hours

 Completed user stories:
  * Search Results Page:
-   * [ ] Required: Table rows should be dynamic height according to the content height
+   * [x] Required: Table rows should be dynamic height according to the content height
-   * [ ] Required: Custom cells should have the proper Auto Layout constraints
+   * [x] Required: Custom cells should have the proper Auto Layout constraints
    * [ ] Required: Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 Hint: This is just a UISearchBar that is set as the navigationItem.titleView
    * [ ] Optional: infinite scroll for restaurant results
    * [ ] Optional: Implement map view of restaurant results